UNDERSTANDING SIBO: Causes, Symptoms, and Management

 - Malnutrition: Due to poor absorption of nutrients, individuals with SIBO may experience weight loss, fatigue, and deficiencies in vitamins and minerals.

-- Fatigue: Chronic tiredness can result from nutrient deficiencies and the body’s ongoing battle with bacterial overgrowth.
+- Fatigue and brain fog: Chronic tiredness can result from nutrient deficiencies and the body’s ongoing battle with bacterial overgrowth.
+Many people with SIBO report struggling with poor concentration, difficulty recalling information, and mental sluggishness.

 - Food Intolerances: People with SIBO may develop intolerances to certain foods, particularly those high in fermentable carbohydrates (FODMAPs).